 What TB Treatment advocates need to Know about active TB Drug Safety Monitoring and Management and Pharmacovigilance?

-Treatment Action Group (TAG) is proud to present the webinar “What TB Treatment advocates need to Know about active TB Drug Safety Monitoring and Management and Pharmacovigilance (aDSM/PV)” on Tuesday, April 16.
+Treatment Action Group (TAG) hosted the webinar “What TB Treatment advocates need to Know about active TB Drug Safety Monitoring and Management and Pharmacovigilance (aDSM/PV)” on Tuesday, April 16.

 Why this webinar matters?